DevToys-app/Documentation/articles/extension-development/getting-started/debug-an-extension.md

 ## One-time configuration

-Before you can debug your extension, there’s a one-time configuration you need to complete:
+Before you can debug your extension, there's a one-time configuration you need to complete:

 1. In the project your created, add a new folder named **Properties**.
 1. In the **Properties** folder, create a new file named **launchSettings.json**.